klein/klein.php/README.md

 ## Views

-You can send properties or helper methods to the view with the second param of `$response->render()` call, or just by assigning a property to the $response object
+You can send properties or helper methods to the view by assigning them to the $response object, or by using the second param of `$response->render()`

     $response->escape = function ($str) {
         return htmlentities($str);